 4. Illinois (Republican defending): What happens when two billionaires clash?
 We're about to find out.
 Gov. Bruce Rauner (R) is running for reelection in the bluest states in the Midwest and has already given his own campaign $50 million.
 But that's peanuts to fellow billionaire J.B.
 Pritzker, of one of the wealthiest families in the country, who has said if he wins the nomination (over a field that includes a member of the Kennedy family), he'll spend whatever it takes to win the general election.
-The Illinois race is shaping up to be the most expensive nonpresidential race in American history, which both sides say make it extremely unpredictable.
+The Illinois race is shaping up to be the most expensive nonpresidential race in American history, which both sides say makes it extremely unpredictable.

 3. Alaska (Independent): Gov. Bill Walker (I) is the only independent governor in office right now, and he could soon realize the perils of not having a major-party backer.
 Republicans are planning to make an effort to oust him, while this race in a Republican state isn't really on Democrats' radar.